 It’s not very difficult to imagine why Milan has the #1 position on this list.
-It’s one of those cities that has it all: a great international scene, excellent economic opportunities, world class educational institutions and even all the culture and fashionable high society you can handle.
+It’s one of those cities that has it all: a great international scene, beautiful neighborhoods, work opportunities, world class educational institutions and even all the culture and fashionable high society you can handle.

 Milan is a true metropolis: strong and fearless but welcoming, too.
 Little by little, I came to realize that I could become someone here.
 (Giorgio Armani)”

 Milan is a city of international business.
-In fact, as of 2019, the city had around 277.000 foreign inhabitants, almost 20% of the city’s total population (Municipality of Milan, 2019).
+In fact, as of 2022, the city had around 277.000 foreign residents, almost 20% of the city’s total population (Municipality of Milan, 2022).
 This also means that there’s a large English speaking community in Milan, including thousands of British and American expatriates living in the city.